sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 A RSA public and private key pair is used to sign and validate an ID token that is passed from the template application to Sharetribe during the login/signup flow.
-When a user successfully logs into LinkedIn, the template wraps the user information to an ID token that is signed with a private key.
+When a user successfully logs into Github, the template wraps the user information to an ID token that is signed with a private key.
 The corresponding public key is served by the template in `/.well-known/jwks.json` and it is fetched by Sharetribe when an ID